W1ntus/ImageCompressor/README.md

 # ImageCompressor
-Image compressor tool made as a school project, utilizes discrete cosine transform commonly used in jpeg-compression.
+Image compressor tool made as a school project, written in C#.
+Utilizes discrete cosine transform commonly used in jpeg-compression.

 The algorithmic structure could use some honing, since it's pretty heavy.